 That would make us little ones look and listen that much harder.
 And then, we would really hear it—the rhythmic ringing of Santa’s cowbell!
 We’d rush to the windows on the side of the house we thought the sound was coming from and then we’d see him in his red suit with his white beard just barely discernible in the glow of his lantern as he walked the distance from where he had left his sleigh.
 One of the grown-ups would go quickly to the door and invite him in, and what an awesome thing that was for us!
 There stood Santa Claus himself in the doorway with a pack full of gifts.
 We did not rush up to grab him.
 In fact, we would hang back, sometimes standing close to one of our parents for a little protection.
 We certainly did not yank on his beard, because WE ALREADY KNEW HE WAS REAL!

 He wasn’t dressed in a regal red velvet suit with white fur trim.
-He didn’t have on a wide shiny black belt or highly polished black boots.
-His clothing, while red and white, were homemade and rather rustic looking.
-His face was a mask (to protect him from the subzero temperatures as he flew at high speeds in his open sleigh—but really to disguise the fact that it was Aunt Annie or Cousin Mary or some other person that we knew quite well!!)
+He didn’t have on a wide shiny black belt with a golden buckle or highly polished black boots.
+His clothing, while red and white, were homemade and rather old world looking.
+His face was a mask (to protect him from the subzero temperatures of the high altitudes as he flew at fast speeds in his open sleigh—but really to disguise the fact that it was Aunt Annie or Cousin Mary or some other person that we knew quite well!!)
 But we didn’t care.
 We didn’t see that.
 We did not have the images of Santa Claus coming at us from every direction as today’s children do.
 He WAS Santa Claus!
-He was our vision of Santa Claus!
+He was our vision of Santa Claus and the only one we knew!

 Santa had gifts for the good kids, and all of us were quite sure we fell into that category.
 But, you never knew for sure, because Santa might have remembered something you had forgotten from the past year!!